om00sman/haplo_afp/README.md

 **AFP_annotation.sh**: Bash script for conversion of hifiasm output .gfa to .fasta and annotation of AFP III genes. haplotype 1 and haplotype 2 phased .gfa files and the raw unitig .gfa are converted to .fasta format using gfatools v0.5.
 Then, annotations of AFP III genes are performed using Exonerate v2.4.0 with a query sequence of the translated *Macrozoarces americanus* AFP (Mamericanus_AFP.txt)

+**flanking_gene_annotation.sh**: Bash script for the annotation of flanking genes to the ancestral AFP array in Zoarcoidei.
+Annotation of the upstream *sncgb* gene in the haplotype-phased and unitig .fasta is performed using Exonerate v2.4.0 with a query *Gasterosteus aculeatus sncgb* protein sequence (Gacul_sncgb.fa).
+The same annotation is then performed with a query protein sequence of the *G. aculetaus ldg3b* gene (Gacul_ldb3b.fa), which is downstream of the ancestral array.

 ### 2. analysis
 ### 3. figure_code